ipverse/as-ip-blocks/README.md

 ## Update notes

+- **2026-01-08**: AS directories are now removed if no prefixes have been announced in the last 90 days.
+Historical metadata for removed ASes may still be available in [as-metadata](https://github.com/ipverse/as-metadata).
 - **2026-01-05**: Removed `lastAnnounced` field to reduce git delta size.
 This field is still available in [as-metadata](https://github.com/ipverse/as-metadata).
 - **2026-01-03**: Repository renamed to `as-ip-blocks`, JSON format changed (`subnets` → `prefixes`, metadata nested).
 See [MIGRATION.md](MIGRATION.md) for details.
 - 2025-08-03: Removed opinionated handle cleanup